For the 7th year in a row, UMBC is the Baltimore host site for the Global Game Jam!

 The Global Game Jam takes place in the same 48 hours all over the world!
 The first year there were 53 host sites in the US, Canada, Brazil, Costa Rica, Venezuela, Belgium, Denmark, England, France, Germany, Ireland, Israel, Lithuania, The Netherlands, Norway, Scotland, Spain, Turkey, Wales, Japan, Australia, New Zealand, and South Africa.
-Last year had 319 host sites across the world.
+Last year had hundreds of host sites across the world.

 For the full list of sites, more Global Game Jam information, and information on the keynote speaker and other exciting developments, be sure to visit the main Global Game Jam site.

 The UMBC Global Game Jam site will close from 11 PM to 7 AM each Friday and Saturday night.
 Non-local participants should plan accordingly.